Hooks

 }

-: { event: RequestEvent<Partial<Record<string, string>>, string | null>event, errorId: `${string}-${string}-${string}-${string}-${string}`errorId, status: numberstatus }
+extra: { event: RequestEvent<Record<string, string>, string | null>event, errorId: `${string}-${string}-${string}-${string}-${string}`errorId, status: numberstatus }

-}); return { App.Error.message: stringmessage: 'Oups !', errorId }; }
+App.Error.message: stringmessage: 'Oups !',

-import * as module "@sentry/sveltekit"Sentry from '@sentry/sveltekit';
+}import * as module "@sentry/sveltekit"Sentry from '@sentry/sveltekit';

-type HandleServerError = (input: {
+import type { type HandleServerError = (input: {

 error: unknown;